dotnet/machinelearning-samples/samples/csharp/getting-started/MatrixFactorization_MovieRecommendation/README.md

   MLContext mlcontext = new MLContext();

  //STEP 2: Read the training data which will be used to train the movie recommendation model
- //The schema for training data is defined by type 'TInput' in ReadFromTextFile<TInput>() method.
+ //The schema for training data is defined by type 'TInput' in LoadFromTextFile<TInput>() method.
- IDataView trainingDataView = mlcontext.Data.ReadFromTextFile<MovieRating>(TrainingDataLocation, hasHeader: true, ar:',');
+ IDataView trainingDataView = mlcontext.Data.LoadFromTextFile<MovieRating>(TrainingDataLocation, hasHeader: true, ar:',');

 //STEP 3: Transform your data by encoding the two features userId and movieID.
 These encoded features will be provided as
 //        to our MatrixFactorizationTrainer.